SheCodesAustralia/workshopcontent/content/django/04_django_models/_index.md

 What kind of things could be done with these models?
 It would be very useful to have a method that returns a human-readable description of each instance.
 In Django, this is typically done using the `__str__` method.
 By defining this method, you ensure that when a Bakery or Item object is converted to a string, it provides a clear and concise representation (usually the name).

-Since we already know what we want to achieve, let's start modeling it in Django!
+Let's start modeling it in Django!

 ## Django model

-Knowing what an object is, we can create a Django model for our bakery and a model for its items.
+Now that we understand what an object is, we can use that knowledge to create a Django model for our bakery and another for its items.

-A model in Django is a special kind of object – it is saved in the `database`.
-A database is a collection of data.
-This is a place in which you will store information about users, your bakeries, their items, etc. We will be using a SQLite database to store our data.
-This is the default Django database adapter – it'll be enough for us right now.
+In Django, a model is a special type of object that gets saved to a 'database'.
+A database is simply a structured collection of data — it’s where you’ll store information about users, bakeries, their baked goods, and more.

-You can think of a model in the database as a spreadsheet with columns (fields) and rows (data).
-Each model will represent a table on our database and it can interact with other tables!
+For this project, we’ll be using a SQLite database, which is Django’s default option.
+It’s lightweight and perfect for what we need right now.

+You can imagine a model like a spreadsheet:

+The columns represent the fields or attributes (like name, price, or location),

+And each row is a single record — one bakery, one item, etc.

+Each model in Django becomes a table in the database, and the cool part is: models can be connected to each other!
+So a bakery can have many bakery items, and each item can belong to a specific bakery.

 ### Creating an application

-To keep everything tidy, we will create a separate application inside our project.
-It is very nice to have everything organized from the very beginning.
+To keep everything tidy, we will create a separate application inside our project, this will help us to have some nice solid foundations as the project expands.
 To create an application we need to run the following command in the console (from `bakery_site` directory where `manage.py` file is):

 macOS or Linux:
 ```